Last Modified Date: 24 Mar 2016

 - Ensure you have the latest supported database drivers installed on the machine.
 See the Drivers page for more information.

 - If you use Tableau Server, make sure that the Tableau Desktop upgrade will continue to be compatible with your version of Tableau Server.
-For more information, see the Desktop and Server Compatibility article.
+For more information, refer to the Desktop and Server Compatibility article.

 - Tableau recommends that power users within your organization test the upgraded version thoroughly before migrating the rest of the user-base to the new version.